RomanLut/INAV-X-Plane-HITL/README.md

 # Beeper

-For coonvience, it is possible to mute beeper in simulation mode:
+For convience, it is possible to mute beeper in simulation mode:

 ![](doc/beeper.png)